Endovenous Laser Treatment (ELT)

 Your doctor will perform a duplex ultrasound examination using a machine that allows the doctor to visualize the blood vessels and record their size and shape.
 He will “map” out the venous system so he can know where all the leaky points are.
-Photographs of the treatment areas will be taken.
+Photographs of the therapy areas will be taken.

 On the day of your procedure, you will: be asked, if you would like to have a low dose of the muscle relaxant Xanax.
 This medication will not only relax you but also the muscle in your leg.
-This helps from having your leg muscle tense up during the procedure.
+This helps from having your leg muscles tense up during the procedure.

 Risks and Discomforts

-If you undergo endovascular laser treatment (EVLT) for varicose veins, your symptoms of varicose veins may improve, remain the same, or worsen.
-There are several uncommon local side effects that could occur with EVLT.
+If you undergo endovenous laser therapy (ELT) for varicose veins, your symptoms of varicose veins may improve, remain the same, or worsen.
+There are several uncommon local side effects that could occur with ELT.
 These include bruising, discoloration and inflammation, a large amount of swelling.
-They are temporary and will usually resolve in a few weeks to a few months.
-There are a few potential serious side effects that have never been proven, but theoretically, may occur, such as blood clots, perforation of the vein or breaking of the fiber inside the vein.
-Some other after effects that may be experienced may be mild itching or soreness under your stocking.
+They are usually temporary and will usually resolve in a few weeks to a few months.
+There are a few potential serious side effects that theoretically may occur, such as blood clots, perforation of the vein or breaking of the fiber inside the vein.
+Some other after-effects that may be experienced may be mild itching or soreness under your stocking.
 If you have large veins being treated, you may have some acing along the treated veins.
 You may use Benadryl for relief from itching.
-You ma also take Tylenol for relief from soreness.
+You may also take Tylenol for relief from soreness.
 Both are available over the counter.
 Avoid aspirin, ibuprofen and NSAIDs.

-Potential Complications Of Not Having Treatment
+Potential Complications Of Not Having Therapy

-The potential complications of not undergoing treatment are most often limited to merely a worsening of the condition with an increase in the number of veins or enlargement in the existing veins.
+The potential complications of not undergoing therapy are most often limited to merely a worsening of the condition with an increase in the number of veins or enlargement in the existing veins.
 In cases of large varicose veins, spontaneous superficial phlebitis or bleeding may occur.
 Patients with varicose veins associated with underlying venous insufficiency may develop ankle swelling and/or skin changes (eczema, hyperpigmentation, ulceration).
 There is an increased risk of getting blood clots if you have varicose veins.

-If your insurance requires a prior authorization for this procedure, our office will handle this for you.
+If your insurance requires prior authorization for this procedure, our office will handle this for you.
 Some insurance companies may also require a pre-determination in an effort to guarantee payment for this service.
 Our office will also take care of this for you.
 It may take up to 4 to 6 weeks for one or both of these to be handled.
 Our office will contact you to arrange for your procedure as soon as this process is completed.
 Every effort will be made to work with your insurance company and you to get the procedure scheduled.

 After reading this material, should you have any questions or concerns, please contact our office.